Hazardous Waste Program

 - Location of hard copies of hazardous waste permit application, reports, etc. and supporting documents:

-Proposed Remedy Issued: The department issued a Statement of Basis in support of the proposed remedy of no further corrective action with institutional and engineering controls at the Nestle Purina PetCare Co. facility.
-The department proposes to release the facility from regulation as a former interim status hazardous waste treatment, storage and disposal facility subject to the corrective action requirements of the Missouri Hazardous Waste Management Law and regulations.
-The department invites the public to review and offer written comments on the proposed remedy and regulatory release until Sept.
-23, 2013.
+Approved Remedy Issued: On Jan.
+15, 2014, the department approved the proposed remedy of no further corrective action with institutional and engineering controls at the Nestle Purina PetCare Co. facility.
+As a result of that approval, the department is releasing the facility from regulation as a former interim status hazardous waste treatment, storage and disposal facility subject to the corrective action requirements of the Missouri Hazardous Waste Management Law and regulations.
+The department’s approved remedy and regulatory release decisions are effective immediately.

 The Nestle Purina PetCare Co. site is located at Checkerboard Square in St. Louis.
 The company began in 1894 as the Robinson-Danforth Commission Co. and produced horse and mule feed.
 A tornado destroyed the original mill in 1896, which is believed to have been located close to the present site.
 In 1898, the company began manufacturing whole wheat cereal, endorsed by Dr. Ralston.
 In 1902, the company changed its name to Ralston Purina Co.